 Pacific Islands Climate Adaptation Science Center

-The Pacific Islands Climate Adaptation Science Center is one of eight regional Climate Adaptation Science Centers (CASCs) under the Department of the Interior (DOI) managed by the U.S. Geological Survey's (USGS) National Climate Adaptation Science Center.
+The Pacific Islands Climate Adaptation Science Center is one of nine regional Climate Adaptation Science Centers (CASCs) under the Department of the Interior (DOI) managed by the U.S. Geological Survey's (USGS) National Climate Adaptation Science Center.
 The mission of the Centers and National CASC is to "deliver science to help fish, wildlife, water, land, and people adapt to a changing climate."
 CASCs provide the tools that managers need to develop and execute management strategies that address the impacts of climate change on natural and cultural resources.

 The Pacific Islands Climate Adaptation Science Center (PI-CASC) was established in 2011 as a consortium hosted by the University of Hawai‘i at Manoa, the University of Hawai‘i at Hilo, and the University of Guam.
 Researchers work with managers and local networks to support sustainability and climate adaptation for communities across the Pacific Islands.